Lester C. Hunt: Son's arrest and Hunt's suicide

-On June 19, 1954, Senator Hunt shot himself at his desk in his Senate office, using a .22 caliber rifle he apparently brought from home.
+On June 19, 1954, Hunt shot himself at his desk in his Senate office, using a .22 caliber rifle he apparently brought from home.
 He was taken to Casualty Hospital, where he died a few hours later at age 61.
 The New York Times reported that he acted "in apparent despondency over his health" and left four sealed notes.

-Just one day before Hunt's suicide, Senator McCarthy had accused an unnamed Senator of "just plain wrong doing".
-After Hunt's suicide, McCarthy's Senate ally Karl Mundt of South Dakota denied that McCarthy was referring to Hunt.
+Just one day before Hunt's suicide, McCarthy had accused an unnamed member of the Senate of "just plain wrong doing".
+After Hunt's suicide, McCarthy's ally Senator Karl Mundt of South Dakota denied that McCarthy was referring to Hunt.

 Aftermath

 The day after Hunt's suicide, Pearson published his charges about how Republican Senators had threatened Hunt, but described Hunt's motives as complex:

-Two weeks ago he went to the hospital for a physical check and announced that he would not run again.
-It was no secret that he had been having kidney trouble for some time, but I am sure that on top of this, Lester Hunt, a much more sensitive soul than his colleagues realized, just could not bear the thought of having his son's misfortunes become the subject of whispers in his re-election campaign.

 In private, he confirmed that Hunt had no serious health problem and wrote in his diary that "Unfortunately I am afraid that the morals charge against his son and the experience Hunt suffered was the main factor."

 Hunt was buried on June 22 in Cheyenne at Beth El Cemetery following a brief church service.
 At the time of his death, Hunt was a major in the Army Reserve Corps.